 Severe, sometimes throbbing headache (temporal, occipital, frontal, or diffuse) is the most common symptom.
 It may be accompanied by scalp pain elicited by touching the scalp or combing the hair.

 Visual disturbances include diplopia, scotomas, ptosis, blurred vision, and loss of vision (which is an ominous sign).
 Brief periods of partial or complete vision loss (amaurosis fugax) in one eye may be rapidly followed by permanent irreversible loss of vision.
 If untreated, the other eye may also be affected.
 However, complete bilateral blindness is uncommon.
 Vision loss is caused by arteritis of branches of the ophthalmic artery or posterior ciliary arteries, which leads to ischemia of the optic nerve.
 Funduscopic findings may include ischemic optic neuritis with pallor and edema of the optic disk, scattered cotton-wool patches, and small hemorrhages.
 Later, the optic nerve atrophies.
 Rarely, central blindness results from infarction in the occipital cortex caused by arterial lesions in the distal cervical region or base of the brain.
-The incidence of visual disturbances has declined over the past 5 decades, and rates of recovery have improved, likely because giant cell arteritis is recognized and treated before visual disturbances develop.
+The incidence of visual disturbances has declined over the past 5 decades, likely because giant cell arteritis is recognized and treated before visual disturbances develop.

 Intermittent claudication (ischemic muscle pain) may occur in jaw muscles and muscles of the tongue or extremities.
 Jaw claudication is noted especially when firm foods are chewed.
 Jaw claudication and diplopia are associated with a higher risk of blindness.